Data-drone/CarND-Capstone/README.md

 ### Introduction

 As part of this project, we are required to build out a full car control system.
+This includes waypoint following, traffic light detection and stopping logic.

 ### Main Nodes